jtkovacs/jtkovacs.github.io/refs/notes/project-management.md

 - Differentiating conceptually helps you be more thorough when eliciting and analyzing requirements
 - Modularity (differentiation and cross-referencing) supports iteration

-Per Whitney (n.d.), good requirements are:
+Per Whitney (n.d.), Hooks (1994), and Gurd (2013), good requirements are:

-- Complete, correct, unambiguous, verifiable
+- Complete, correct, unambiguous, clear
+- Verifiable, traceable
-- Necessary, feasible, prioritized
+- Necessary, feasible/attainable, prioritized

-Per Avison and Fitzger (2006) qtd. in Dennis et al. (2012), common problems with requirements determination are:
+Per Dennis et al. (2012), common problems with requirements are:

-- Inadequate access to users or access to the wrong users for requirements elicitation
+- During requirements elicitation, inadequate access to users or access to the wrong users
-- Requirements are inadequately specified
 - The inevitably iterative nature of requirements is poorly managed
 - Requirements are not verified or validated
+- Requirements are inadequately specified; i.e., per Hooks:
+    - Specifying HOW instead of WHAT
+    - Using the wrong terminology:
+        - Avoid _are, is, was, must:_
+            - Requirements use **shall**
+            - Statements of fact use **will**
+            - Goals use **should**
+        - Words that are dangerously vague:
+            - _support, but not limited to, etc., and/or_
+            - _minimize, maximize, rapid, user-friendly, easy, sufficient, adequate, quick_
+    - Over-specifying (including unneeded 'requirements', unneeded details, or unnecessarily precise targets rather than a range)

 ### Current state analysis

-Per Dennis et al. (2012), a requirements determination process may begin with current state analysis, yielding models of the **as-is system** (see [notes on system & process modeling techniques](modeling.html) that are used to characterize the current states of the system).
-This, however, depends on:
+A current state analysis produces models of the **as-is system** (see [notes on system & process modeling techniques](modeling.html) that are used).
+Per Dennis et al. (2012), a requirements determination process _may_ begin with current state analysis; this, however, depends on:

 (1) **The methodology used by the systems development team:** "Users of traditional design methods such as waterfall and parallel development (see Chapter 1) typically spend significant time understanding the as-is system and identifying improvements before moving to capture requirements for the to-be system.
 However, newer RAD, agile, and object-oriented methodologies, such as phased development, prototyping, throwaway prototyping, extreme programming, and Scrum (see Chapter 1) focus almost exclusively on improvements and the to-be system requirements."